Weluwaddy: Queen of Pagan

 In 1174, Narapati became king as Sithu II.
 All three main chronicles say that she became the chief queen consort with the title of Weluwaddy (Pali: Veluvati).
 However, a contemporary inscription from Sithu II's reign places her last in a list of six senior queens.
 The couple had a son, Zeya Thura.
 Both Weluwaddy and Zeya Thura were given the towns of Talok, Amyint and Aneint (modern Myingyan and Monywa Districts) in fief.

 She died in 1186.
 After her death, the king dedicated the Shwe Thabeik Pagoda in Talok (Myingyan District).

+Veneration

+Weluwaddy is venerated as a nat (spirit) in Burmese folk religion and is enshrined at the Kuni Shrine in Pakhan.